Mahamedm/Speech-To-Text-Extension/README.md

-# Speech To Text Chrome-Extension
+# Speech To Text Extension
 #### Speech To Text(STT) is an extension that allows you to write spoken text to any text field with just a right-click.
 Simply select the 'Write' option from the right-click context menu and start speaking, and our extension will do the rest.
 This is a great tool for those who may have difficulty typing.
 Give it a try and see how it can help you get things done faster!

 ## Installation